mjdavis22/EDS231_TextSentiment_FinalProject_mjd/README.md

 **Does it fill gaps in our knowledge?**

-This will help inform the differences in sentiment between academia and the public.
+This will help inform the differences in public sentiment over time.

 **To which audience(s) would it be of interest?**

 This would be of interest to state departments, activist groups, etc.